thehyve/puppet-transmart_core/README.md

 Copyright &copy; 2017&ndash;2018 &nbsp; The Hyve.

-The puppet module for TranSMART is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the [GNU General Public License](gpl-3.0.txt) along with this program.
-If not, see https://www.gnu.org/licenses/.
+Use of the puppet module for TranSMART by Curis, Inc. (Curis) is subject to the terms in the Puppet Scripts License Agreement between The Hyve B.V. and Curis.

 [Keycloak]: https://www.keycloak.org/
 [Glowing Bear]: https://glowingbear.app/